SkyDriver2500/square-code/README.md

 You will get a much smaller grayscale file than you would by using RGB Data and just assingning the same value to r, g and b because you would be writing 3 bytes for each pixel instead of 1.

-# Notes

-Bitmaps are yet to be confirmed that they really translate the document converted.

 # License
 Check LICENSE file for more information.